ernst-schwaiger/MES/BuildSystem/README.md

     - the `signing-tool` for signing the firmware update packages with the private key of the Build certificate
 - run `make test` to test the `signing-tool` works properly.
 The first signing attempt must pass, the second one must fail
 - if anything went wrong, do a `make clean && make`, which will recreate all certificates and keys

-### Install Certificates and Keys on Firmware Management Server

-If not done already, create a user `firmware` on the Firmware Management Server, build the keys and certificates as shown in the previous step, then run `make install_certs`, which will copy the necessary certificates and keys on the Firmware Management Server in `/home/firmware/FWManager`.
+- run `make install_certs`, which will copy the necessary certificates and keys on the Firmware Management Server in `FIRMWARE_USER@FIRMWARE_HOST:~/FWManager`

 ### Deploy Firmware Update to Firmware Management Server

+- cd into `MES/BuildSystem`
+- adapt `MSG` and `VERSION` in `MES/BuildSystem/FWUpdate/Makefile`
+- run `make firmware` to create a firmware update package in `MES/BuildSystem/FWUpdate/update.tgz`
+- run `make install_firmware` to deliver the firmware to the Firmware Management Server

 run `/signAndDeliver.sh FWUpdate/update.tgz firmware@<firmware-management-host>`, which will sign `update.tgz`, and send the update package with the signature file to the Firmware Management Server.